8 Top-Rated Tourist Attractions in Nablus

 This rather surprising sight on Mount Gerizim is an exact replica of Andrea Palladio's Villa Capra in Vicenza.
-It's the work of Palestinian businessman Munib R Masri, who fell in love with Palladian architecture on a trip to Italy.
-It's not open to the public but you can admire the sheer audacity of this bizarre piece of 16th-century architecture from afar.
+It's the work of Palestinian businessman Munib R Masri, who fell in love with Palladian architecture on a trip to Italy and set out to recreate it in his homeland.
+It's not open to the public, but if you're in the area, it's worthwhile swinging by so you can admire the sheer audacity of this bizarre piece of 16th-century architecture sitting amid the Palestinian hills from afar.

 5 Balata Religious Sites

 Next door to Balata Refugee Camp are several important historic sites.
 Jacob's Well is traditionally believed to have been dug by Jacob and also believed to be the well at which Jesus met the woman of Samaria.
 Around AD 380, a cruciform church was built on the site, which in later centuries was destroyed and rebuilt several times.
 In 1885, the site was acquired by the Greek Orthodox who built the current St. Photina the Samaritan Church here over the well.
 A few hundred yards north is a building with a white dome known as Joseph's Tomb.
 Here, Joseph is said to have been buried by his father Jacob.

 Jenin has been an important town on the main route from Jerusalem for centuries.
 In the 13th century, the Mamelukes, fearing incursions by the Crusaders, destroyed the coastal towns and built Jenin up into a staging-point for caravans on the route between Damascus and Egypt.